nerves-hub/nerves_hub_web/README.md

 A domain independent back end solution for rolling out software updates to edge devices connected to IP based networking infrastructure.

-## This project is not ready for general use

-If you are interested in collaborating. please inquire on the `#nerves-dev` channel on the [elixir-lang slack](https://elixir-slackin.herokuapp.com/) for the time being.
-We're in the process of building out main features and getting the project into a form where it can be used and maintained by multiple companies.

 ## Project overview and setup

 ### Development environment setup